cmwylie19/peppr/docs/120_contribute/README.md

 # Contributor Guide

-Thank you for your interest in contributing to Pepr!
+Thank you for your interest in contributing to peppr!
 We welcome all contributions and are grateful for your help.
 This guide outlines how to get started with contributing to this project.

 ## Table of Contents